 - Bat in a room

 RPEP is generally not indicated if there is no history of direct contact.
 BCCDC guidelines indicate that if a bat was found in the house or if someone woke up with a bat in the room without any evidence it touched someone then RPEP is not indicated (BCCDC, 2021).
-A clear patient history of direct contact with a bat is important to elucidate.
-When a bat is found in the room of a child or someone whose history may be less reliable, assessment of direct contact can be difficult and contacting Fraser Health Public Health/the MHO is appropriate.
+A clear patient history of direct contact with a bat is important to document.
+When a bat is found in the room of a child or someone whose history may be less reliable, assessment of direct contact can be difficult and contacting Fraser Health Public Health is appropriate.

 - Contact with other animals (not a bat)